Today is a super important topic: home school versus virtual school and why you REALLY, REALLY need to understand the difference.

 Homeschooling is learning at home, where the parent takes control of the child’s education.

-Homeschooling is parent-directed and parent-led, and generally learning is done at the child’s pace.
+Homeschooling is parent-directed and parent-led or child-led, and generally learning is done at the child’s pace.

-Depending on the state where you live, homeschooling may include using a state specified curriculum, but many states allow parents to choose the curriculum for their children.
+Depending on the state where you live, homeschooling may include using a state specified curriculum and requirements, but many states allow parents to choose the curriculum for their children.

 Homeschooling—in the truest sense—is control over what your child learns, from a home environment.